Krispy Kreme operations by country: Kuwait

 The first Krispy Kreme in the Middle East opened in Kuwait's Marina World shopping complex in late November 2006.
 A second and larger branch opened at The Avenues shopping mall in early 2007.

+Kazakhstan

+The first Krispy Kreme in Kazakhstan opened in Atakent, Almaty on 3 October 2023.

+As of November 2023, there are 2 stores.

 Lebanon

 Krispy Kreme announced they would be closing all their branches in Lebanon on 19 October 2014.